El Rushbo and the Excellence in Broadcasting Network.

 You dance with the one who brung you.

-So, in a sense, uh you could you could look at this as a as sort of a slap in the face.
+So in a sense, you could look at this as sort of a slap in the face.

 You need to ask yourselves, what would our voters do in these circumstances?